NextechGS/gltf-vscode/CONTRIBUTING.md

 Thanks for contributing to gltf-vscode!

-Contributions to this repository should follow the same general guidelines as [the main Cesium CONTRIBUTING guide](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md).
+Contributions to this repository should follow the same general guidelines as [the main NextechJS CONTRIBUTING guide](https://github.com/NextechGS/NextechJS/blob/master/CONTRIBUTING.md).

 ## Contributor License Agreement (CLA)